ivannxbt/portfolio/README.md

 NEXT_PUBLIC_GEMINI_API_KEY=your_api_key_here
 ```

-Authentication credentials and your database connection string are kept securely in `data/secret-config.json`, which is ignored by Git.
+Authenticatidsn credentials and your database connection string are kept securely in `data/secret-config.json`, which is ignored by Git.
 Populate or rotate that file with:

 ```
 npm run secrets:init -- --admin-email=you@example.com --password=your_password --database-url="postgresql://user:pass@host/db" --nextauth-secret="secure-random-string"